 Smokehouse Baffles

 Flame and heat protection is a big problem for small smokers since the distance between the fire pit and the hanging meats is so short.
 That is why smaller smokers must have a safety feature called a “baffle” built into it to prevent this kind of scenario.
-Most often a baffle is some type of a perforated metal plate that physically separates the fire pit from the smoking chamber.
+Most often, a baffle is some type of perforated metal plate or a shield that physically separates the fire pit from the smoking chamber.

 There are two kinds of baffles: